Skip to Content

-Whole Wheat Sourdough Bread tastes fantastic and will keep fresh for several days.
-Milk and honey give this sandwich bread a soft crumb and crust.
+Whole Wheat Sourdough Sandwich Bread tastes fantastic and will keep fresh for several days.
+Milk and honey give this loaf a soft crumb and crust.
 Sourdough starter enhances the hearty whole-grain flavor.

 a slices loaf of whole wheat sourdough bread on a cutting board